WolfgangMehner/vim-plugins/lua-support/README.md

 - Added template personalization file and setup wizard.
 - Added Lua's reference manual in Vim's help format.
 - Added maps and menu entries to jump to it conveniently.
-- New and improved templates, add Lua5.3.
+- New and improved templates, add Lua 5.3.
 - Minor improvements.

   RELEASE NOTES FOR OLDER VERSIONS